Wedding of Prince Edward and Sophie Rhys-Jones

-The wedding of Prince Edward and Sophie Rhys-Jones took place on 19 June 1999 in St George's Chapel at Windsor Castle.
+The wedding of HRH The Earl of Wessex and Sophie Rhys-Jones took place on 19 June 1999 in St George's Chapel at Windsor Castle.
 Queen Elizabeth II's youngest child, Prince Edward, was created Earl of Wessex hours before the ceremony.

 Background and engagement

-Prince Edward, youngest child of Queen Elizabeth II, met Sophie Rhys-Jones at a tennis event in 1993.
+Prince Edward, youngest child of Queen Elizabeth II, met Sophie Rhys-Jones for the first time in 1987 when he was dating her friend.
+The pair met again at a tennis event in 1993 and began dating shortly afterwards.
 He announced his engagement to Sophie on 6 January 1999.
-Edward proposed to Sophie with a delicate engagement ring featuring a two-carat oval diamond flanked by two heart-shaped gemstones set in 18-karat white gold.
+Edward proposed to Sophie with a delicate engagement ring featuring a two-carat oval diamond flanked by two heart-shaped gemstones set in 18-carat white gold.
 This engagement ring was made by Asprey and Garrard (now Garrard & Co) and it is worth an estimated £105,000.

 Wedding ceremony

 The wedding took place at St George's Chapel, Windsor Castle.
 At the time of their engagement, Edward and Sophie made known their wish that the wedding not be turned into a state occasion, causing there to be no ceremonial state or military involvement.
 The ceremony was mainly a family occasion.
 Prime Minister Tony Blair and other politicians were not invited.

 Rather than court dress, the couple requested that guests attend wearing formal evening gowns, and not to wear hats to reflect their wish for a more informal royal wedding.
 Queen Elizabeth The Queen Mother wore a hat regardless, as she was rarely seen in public without one.
 It was the town of Windsor's largest occasion since the 1952 funeral of King George VI.

 Edward's two brothers, the Prince of Wales and the Duke of York, both served as his supporters (the royal equivalent of the "best man").
 Children of the couple's friends served as bridesmaids and page boys: Camilla Hadden, Olivia Taylor, Felix Sowerbutts, and Harry Warburton.
 The three royal brothers chose to leave their limousines behind and walk past the onlookers into the church, twenty minutes before the start of the ceremony.

 Sophie arrived with her father Christopher Rhys-Jones in a Rolls-Royce owned by the Queen, and he walked her down the aisle while a fanfare by the Royal Marines was being played.
 Peter Nott, the Bishop of Norwich, performed the ceremony.
 Unlike previous royal weddings, like that of the Prince and Princess of Wales, Sophie chose to say the word "obey" in her vow "to love, cherish and obey", much as her second eldest sister-in-law the Duchess of York had.
 The couple said their respective vows properly, though some onlookers noted Edward had a little difficulty placing the wedding ring on Sophie's finger.
 In keeping with tradition, the wedding ring was crafted from Welsh gold from the Prince Edward mine in Gwynedd.
 The tradition of using Welsh gold within the wedding rings of the royal family dates back to 1923.